When Lyme Patients Can’t Decide for Themselves

 • When should family or advocates be involved?

-Ethical Lyme care means supporting patients until clarity returns—not forcing decisions.
+Ethical Lyme care means supporting patients until clarity returns—not forcing decisions during periods of cognitive impairment.

 What Clinicians Can Do